The GeoGrey Sword in Digimon Savers; after its first appearance, it ceases to work on anyone, up to and including the villain in The Movie.

 A Gumby cartoon had Gumby returning a wand to a magician who left it behind at Gumby's lemonade stand (it made sense then).
 The magician rewards Gumby with a wand that will perform a single trick.
 Gumby uses it to repair his mother's pitcher that got broken at the start of the cartoon.

 The Lich from Adventure Time is a master of this.
 If its beaten him once, he'll make sure the heroes don't get a chance to use it again.
 First off by destroying Billy's Gauntlet before Finn can use it against him.
 Followed by swatting Finn away while possessing Princess Bubblegum before he can use his "Like-Like Sweater" to destroy him.
 And as of the season 4 finale, killing Billy, the one who imprisoned him in amber.
+Notably, it's not because he gets stronger in-between attempts, he's just really good at planning and manipulation.

 Early firearms (prior to the mid-18th century or so) worked like this in ground battles.
 Sure, you could reload them... but it took so darned long (1-3 minutes) and the ranges of the weapons were so short (50-100 yards) that you'd be lucky to get off two (somewhat inaccurate) shots in the time it took for an enemy (on foot) to come within range, charge and attack you with something sharp and/or pointy.
 Bayonets were developed so that muskets could double as melee weapons, eliminating the need for pikemen.
-Contemporary hand grenades (thus Grenadier units) and rockets - like those used in India - only worked once.
+Contemporary hand grenades (thus Grenadier units) and rockets - like those used in China - only worked once.

 Still musketeers and other gunmen usually carried somewhere between 8 and 16 reloads on their person (their flasks with gunpowder were known as "12 apostles", despite there not always being 12 of them).
 On top of this, there would be carts with more powder and bullets behind the lines.
 While some generals really liked charging to within range, having to run through the salvos of bullets usually meant the charging formation was in worse shape than the one being attacked by the time they arrived, and stood a big chance of losing the subsequent "push of pike".
 So it was more common to try and destabilize the enemy formation by firing at them yourselves and by sending loose skirmishers, cavalry charges and cannon fire at them, before actually going in for the melee.
 So most of the time, this trope was averted.
 There is a reason these firearms were used.
 Still, a rush could succeed if performed so fast that the enemy had no time to get ready for the hand to hand.
 This tactic saw a short period in the limelight after the invention of the plug bayonet, which had to be plugged into the barrel of the gun, and could therefor not be mounted before going into battle.

 The Liberator handgun.
 It was possible to reload them, it just took a long time.
 They were nearly useless as weapons, the lack of rifling meant that the bullets would sometimes strike sideways and bounce off of people if fired from more than a few feet away.
 The were good for super-short range kills, though — if the attacker could get within a couple feet they could be effective.
 The general idea was to use it to take out an occupying soldier and take his gun.
+And more importantly from the Allied perspective, to demoralize the enemy with the fact that they have no idea just how many are out there, and how many of the seemingly helpless civilians in conquered nations are actually armed.

 The same applies to The Vietnam War-era replacement, the Deer gun, though its effectiveness as a weapon was never determined; when the war escalated, plans to hand the gun out to civilians in the same manner as the Liberator were abandoned.